justin0979/jbook-cra/README.md

 <sub>I will reorganize docs later</sub>

-React application that is able to locally (on the user's personal machine) create text cells and code cells with a preview window beside each cell.
+React application that is able to locally (on the user's personal machine) create text cells and code cells with a preview window beside each cell through the use of the Monaco editor.
 Multiple programming languages will be able to be configured into this environment.

 ## Steps of Completed Application